coq/platform/README.md

 See [Charter](charter.md) for the Coq Platform concept.

-The Coq Platform is based on the OCaml package manager **opam** and provides a set of scripts to compile and install opam, Coq and the platform contents on macOS, Windows and many Linux distributions in a reliable way with consistent results.
+The Coq Platform is based on the OCaml package manager **opam** and provides a set of scripts to compile and/or install opam, Coq and the platform contents on macOS, Windows and many Linux distributions in a reliable way with consistent results.
 In addition **pre-compiled binary packages** or **installers** are provided for **macOS**, **Windows** and **snap** for Linux (Docker is in preparation).